zooba/pymanager/pep-draft.md

 Backwards Compatibility
 =======================

+Without doubt, enabling some subcommands on the default ``python.exe`` alias has compatibility implications, specifically in that a small number of unusual filenames will not be executable as scripts without additional arguments or path qualification.
+These conditions are considered to be very rare compared to alternative designs (see Rejected Ideas), to have acceptable workarounds, and to only affect users who have knowingly changed their Python command by installing the PyManager app from the Windows Store.
+Users who use the generated aliases or virtual environments are entirely unimpacted.
+The anticipated benefit is that the ``python`` command will remain useful and relevant (see the Primary User Scenario above), whereas any alternative would result in the ``python`` command behaving inconsistently and likely becoming generally discouraged.

-Unfortunately, due to the existing situation, there is no way to make any change to installation without requiring users to make changes to their systems.
+Due to the existing installer situation, there is no way to make any change to installation without requiring users to make changes to their systems.
 These are quite reasonably seen as compatibility breaks, although we have never promised compatibility between installers and certainly not between different